William Roth: Professional and political career

 In 1977, Roth was one of nine senators to vote against the Senate adopting a stringent code of ethics intended to assist with the restoration of public confidence in Congress.

 On December 2, 1981, Roth was one of four senators to vote against an amendment to President Reagan's MX missiles proposal that would divert the silo system by $334 million as well as earmark further research for other methods that would allow giant missiles to be based.
 The vote was seen as a rebuff of the Reagan administration.

 Roth voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well to override President Reagan's veto).
 Roth voted in favor of the nominations of Robert Bork and Clarence Thomas to the U.S. Supreme Court.

 During the 1999 impeachment of Bill Clinton Roth voted to convict the President on both charges of impeachment.
 However Clinton was acquitted on both charges.

 Roth was a witty man but not a natural campaigner.
 To help himself, he would ease himself into public appearances by bringing along a Saint Bernard dog.
 His succession of St. Bernards through his 34-year political career became a trademark of sorts.

 Death

-Roth died in Washington, D.C., of heart failure on December 13, 2003, at the age of 82.
+On December 12, 2003, Roth fell ill while visiting his daughter in Washington, and was admitted to George Washington University Hospital, where he died from heart failure the following day.
 The Chesapeake & Delaware Canal Bridge carrying Delaware Route 1 was dedicated as the Senator William V. Roth Jr. Bridge, and a celebration was held on July 9, 2007.
 The bridge is a cable-stayed bridge and notable landmark in northern Delaware.
 Roth helped secure its funding.